AyushBishnoi/Tax-Calculator/README.md

     - If user has not entered this value and clicks on submit, show a error icon hovering over which should show that input field is mandatory
 - Error icons should not be visible in the form by default.
 - Clicking on submit should show a modal which would show the final values based on above calculations.

+### How to run
+To run this application locally, follow below steps:-
+1. Download the above HTML, CSS, JAVASCRIPT files to your computer.
+2. Open these files in any code editor of your preference.
+Now if you have GO LIVE extension in your code editor you can click on this and it will be live on browser.
+3. Another option is you can right click on HTML file and select "Open with" and choose any browser of your choice.
+4. Now you can interact with the application and have fun with this tax calculator

+### How to use the Tax Calculator
+ - Input the gross income, extra income, age group and total deductions.
+ - Click on the submit button it will calculate the overall income and display the result on the screen.
+ - If any error in the input field is there it will be shown to you and you have to correct it.

+### Test Cases